MaXiMo000/Quiz-App/README.md

-# 🧠 Quiz App
+# 🧠 QuizNest – AI Quiz App

-An advanced, full-stack **AI-powered Quiz App** built with the **MERN Stack** that enables users to take quizzes, generate AI-based questions, and upgrade to premium for enhanced features like insights, achievements, and live battles.
+An advanced, full-stack **AI-powered Quiz App** built with the **MERN Stack** that enables users to take intelligent quizzes, generate questions via AI, track performance, and enjoy gamified elements like achievements and leaderboards.
+Premium users get access to exclusive features such as insights, advanced theming, and live battles.

 ---